The Receptionists’ Guidebook

 Make sure you are listening to them carefully when they’re talking about the company or the role.
 It’s fine to make an occasional quiet noise signalling you’re understanding what they’re saying, but make sure you don’t do the same grunting affirmative noises 15 times in a row!
 Try and alternate it with some quiet nods and other noises.

 Prepare questions to ask the interviewers, as they will want you to show initiative.
-If you find it difficult remembering them, take along a pad with them written neatly out to remind you.

 Examples of suitable questions are: